 Collect your rental bear canister (optional)

-If you are coming from abroad, or have limited future use for a bear canister (a footstool?), the easiest and cheapest thing to do is to hire one at the same time and place that you pick up your permit.
+Having a canister is not optional.
+But if you are coming from abroad, or have limited future use for a bear canister (a footstool?), the easiest and cheapest thing to do is to hire one at the same time and place that you pick up your permit.
 It only costs $5 a week, and you can post it back from Lone Pine (or any other US post office) for less than $10.

 You can find more information on the National Parks Service website.